 Live-stream your event to increase attendee engagement

-Like we said before, live-streaming video poses a big draw for audiences, so consider streaming from your event using Periscope or Facebook Live.
-Even if you want to make sure the main event and what happens on stage stay exclusive to ticket holders, you can still create and stream great content from other parts of the event.
-Use breaks to interview attendees and speakers about their event experience or show off additional exhibition spaces you might have at your event.
+As we said before, live-streaming video poses a big draw for audiences, so consider streaming from your event using Periscope or Facebook Live.
+Even if you want to ensure the main event and what happens on stage stay exclusive to ticket holders, you can still create and stream great content from other parts of the event.
+Use breaks for interviewing attendees and speakers about their event experience or showing off additional exhibition spaces you might have at your event.

-Seeing how awesome your event is will whet people’s appetites for future events you’re organising.
+Seeing how awesome your event is will whet people’s appetites for future events you’re organizing.
 Attendees can also enjoy the extra content since they can watch it on their mobile devices during breaks.

 Give people FOMO

-Give non-attendees a serious case of FOMO by encouraging attendees and speakers to share their impressions from your event using your hashtag.
-Their posts will reach both their immediate followers and those following your event via the official hashtag.
+Give non-attendees a serious case of FOMO by encouraging attendees and speakers to share their impressions of your event using your hashtag.
+Their posts will reach their immediate followers and those following your event via the official hashtag.

-If you are organising a regular event series (be it monthly or yearly) stick with the same hashtag so, for example, your potential 2017 attendees can see what went down at the 2016 event.
+If you are organizing a regular event series (be it monthly or yearly), stick with the same hashtag so, for example, your potential 2017 attendees can see what went down at the 2016 event.
 It will give them an idea of what to expect and encourage them to buy a ticket.

 Make sharing happen

 Sharing rarely happens accidentally.
-Most of the time, you have to help it along a little and actively create share-worthy occasions at your event.
+Most of the time, you have to help it and actively create share-worthy occasions at your event.
 That is the secret to attendee engagement, making it easy.

 A photo booth that automatically tweets the photos and adds your hashtag to the posts can be a great way to get your event on social media.
-Social media votings and giveaways at the event itself also fosters social media sharing.
-Use lanyards, badges, goodie bags, team t-shirts etc. to promote your event hashtag.
+Social media voting and giveaways at the event itself also foster social media sharing.
+Use lanyards, badges, goodie bags, team t-shirts, etc., to promote your event hashtag.

 Create lasting relationships after the event